ComNets-Bremen/OPS/README.md

 Simulation runs result in the creation of logs that  dumps information about the activities of a model.
 These logs are used by the parsers described below.
 The contents of these logs are coded to reduce the sizes of the logs.
-The codes used are listed here [here](./LOG_ENCODINGS.md).
+The codes used are listed in [ENCODINGS](./LOG_ENCODINGS.md).
 When developing new models, please check these encodings to see what can be used.